FASD and Special Needs Foster Care in the Yukon

 The first time a social worker mentions FASD in the context of a potential placement, many prospective foster parents assume it disqualifies them — that caring for a child with Fetal Alcohol Spectrum Disorder requires medical training or specialized credentials they don't have.
 That assumption is wrong, and it is costing children placements in family-based settings they need.

-FASD is the most commonly diagnosed developmental disability in Canada.
+FASD is a lifelong neurodevelopmental disability.
 In the Yukon, its prevalence among children in care is significantly elevated.
 Caring for a child with FASD is not a clinical specialty in the way that managing a child's dialysis would be.
 It is a parenting practice — one that requires specific knowledge, consistent structure, and support.
 Foster parents who understand what FASD means, and who have access to the right training, can and do provide excellent family-based care for children with this diagnosis.

 What Fetal Alcohol Spectrum Disorder Actually Means